Health and welfare

 The JCR appoints a Disabilities Officer and an Equality Officer as part of the JCR Welfare Team to represent students on College Committees.

-The College Harassment Advisors
+The Student Harassment Advisors

 For information about our harassment policy, support and reporting please go to our Intranet.